 Rule 7.
-Standing Committees.
-There shall be a standing committee named the Committee on Organization, Calendar and Rules which shall consist of nine members, the chairperson of which shall be the president of the senate, and the vice chairperson of which shall be the majority leader of the Senate.
+Standing Committees. (a) There shall be a standing committee named the Committee on Organization, Calendar and Rules which shall consist of three members, the chairperson of which shall be the president of the Senate, and the vice chairperson of which shall be the majority leader of the Senate.
 The Vice President of the Senate shall be a member of the committee.
-Each of the other six members shall be selected separately by the majority political party of the Senate.

-No bill or resolution other than resolutions adopting, amending or revoking rules of the Senate or Joint Rules of the Senate and House of Representatives, shall be introduced by or be referred to the Committee on Organization, Calendar and Rules.
+No bill or resolution other than resolutions adopting, amending or revoking rules of the Senate or Joint Rules of the Senate and House of Representatives, shall be introduced by or be referred to the Committee on Organization.
+Calendar and Rules.

-The following shall be the other standing committees:
+(b) The following shall be the other standing committees: